xdmushui/partner-center-sdk/develop/partner-center-webhooks.md

 ### <span id="ValidationEvents"></span><span id="validationevents"></span><span id="VALIDATIONEVENTS"></span>Send a test event to validate your registration

 Generates a test event to validate the Webhooks registration.
 This test is intended to validate that you can receive events from Partner Center.
 Data for these events will be deleted 7 days after the initial event is created.
-You must be registered for the “test-created” event, using the registration API, before sending a validation event.
+You must be registered for the "test-created" event, using the registration API, before sending a validation event.

 >[!NOTE]
 >There is a throttle limit of 2 requests per minute when posting a validation event.